 What should we call “Ally”?
 A series spin-on?
 A semi-clone, perhaps?
 By any description, this “Ally” without the McBeal signifies the dawn of an new era in broadcast primetime, one that has an eye firmly fixed to off-net sales and vertical integration.
-David E. Kelley is showing Fox he can run a full-service chop shop.
+Eliminating the risk in selling “Ally McBeal” as an hour series by slicing it in half and serving it up as a strip option, David E. Kelley is showing Fox he can run a full-service chop shop.

 With so many network hours hoping to spin some “Ally McBeal” magic with new dramedy offerings like NBC’s “Cold Feet” and “The West Wing” and CBS’s “Now and Again,” it is perhaps the ultimate irony that even “Ally McBeal” exec producer and writer Kelley would see fit to clone his own show.
 The further irony is that the Oct.
 5 and 12 editions of the half-hour “Ally” that were supplied for review (the Sept.
 28 premiere wasn’t made available) work surprisingly well in the shrink-wrapped format.
 They flow smoothly.
 They make sense.
 They don’t seem eviscerated in the least.